Agriopis leucophaearia

 Agriopis leucophaearia, the spring usher, is a moth of the family Geometridae.
 The species was first described by Michael Denis and Ignaz Schiffermüller in 1775.
-It is a Palearctic species found from Europe to the Russian Far East, Siberia and Japan, mainly in oak forests and in heathland with low-growing oaks.
+It is a Palearctic species found from Europe, Turkey and Regions of the Russian Federation: the Volga-Don, East Caucasus, the European Central Black Earth, Central European, European southern taiga, the Western Caucasus, Kaliningrad, Mid-Volzhsky., mainly in oak forests and in heathland with low-growing oaks.

 The ground colour of the wings is usually whitish.
 The forewings are nuanced red brown at the base and the tip, with discontinuous black lines associated with areas streaked with black.
 The hindwings of the underside are stippled black.
 Some individuals may be more dark (brown and black stains) and there are named variants.
 See Prout (1912–16).
 The female is wingless.
 The male has a wingspan of 10–30 mm.
 The egg is long-oval, pointed at one end; light grass-green.